simonr89/tda342/docs/report.md

             | Cut String
 ```

-The third constructor in the `Item` data type is `Cut`,
-which stores the result if it has been computed already.

-If we begin a computation with a cut, we check the trace if it
+If we begin a computation with a cut, we check if the trace
 contains a `Cut` value to start with.
-If the first item in the `todo` list of the trace is a `Cut str`,
-we know that the trace has been to the end of this computation before,
+If so, we know that the trace has been to the end of this computation before,
-and we can return that value safely, without calling `runReplayT` to
+and we can return that value safely, without calling `runReplayT`.
-the rest of the trace.

 ```haskell
 case todo t of